front-commerce/developers.front-commerce.com/docs/create-a-ui-component.md

 - `src/web/theme/ui/molecules/IllustratedContent/IllustratedContent.story.js`:
   will add a story to the [Storybook](https://storybook.js.org/) of your application.
-This will serve as living documentation and will allow anyone to easily understand what is IllustratedContent used for and how to use it.
-Learn more about our Storybook usage in (#TODO-documentation).
+This will serve as living documentation and will allow anyone to easily understand what is `IllustratedContent` used for and how to use it.

   ```jsx
   import IllustratedContent from "./IllustratedContent.js";